 5. Happy Users = More Productive Workers

-The Windows 8 graphic interface is deeply personalised, fast and fluid.
+The Windows 8 graphic interface is deeply personalized, fast and fluid.
 The touch-enabled experience translates seamlessly to a mouse and keyboard, and extends to all sorts of devices, from high-performing desktop PCs to low-power tablets (think longer battery life).
-With cloud connection, users can instantly access the people, files and settings they care about - Start page, themes, language preferences and browser favourites - when they sign in.
+With cloud connection, users can instantly access the people, files and settings they care about—Start page, themes, language preferences and browser favorites—when they sign in.

 Ready to explore Windows 8 for your organization?
-Find Desktop-certified experts on Pinpoint who can help you.
+Find certified experts on Pinpoint who can help you.